f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

 The Container Connector is stateless.
 The inputs are:

-* the container orchestration environment’s config,
+* the container orchestration environment’s config
-* the BIG-IP device config, and
+* the BIG-IP device config
 * the CC config (provided via the appropriate means for the container orchestration environment).

-This means an instance of a Container Connector can be readily discarded.
-Migrating a CC is as easy as destroying it in one place and spinning up a new one somewhere else.
 Wherever a Container Connector runs, it always watches the API and attempts to bring the BIG-IP up-to-date with the latest applicable configurations.

 Managing BIG-IP HA Clusters in OpenShift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~